Home General country informationPhilippines – General info

 1981

-martial law is repealed, Marcos can again be elected president.
+martial law is lifted, Marcos is re-elected president.

 1983

-Opposition leader Benigno Aquino returns from exile and is shot dead on leaving the plane.
+Opposition leader Benigno Aquino returns from exile and is shot while leaving the plane.

 1986

-Aquino’s widow Corazon is contesting Marcos’ presidential elections in February.
-When Marcos announces his election victory, the people are closed behind Corazon.
-The peaceful people’s power movement finally expels the dictator into exile in Hawaii, where he dies in 1989.
+Aquino’s widow Corazon is running against Marcos in the presidential elections in February.
+When Marcos announces his election victory, the people stand united behind Corazon.
+The peaceful People’s Power movement finally drove the dictator into exile in Hawaii, where he died in 1989.

 1987

-Cory Aquino, as president of the Philippines, passes a new constitution.
+Cory Aquino, as President of the Philippines, adopts a new constitution.

 1992

-Fidel Ramos, Minister of Defense under Aquino, is elected eighth president.
+Fidel Ramos, Minister of Defense under Aquino, is elected as the eighth president.

 1993

-Ramos announces his catalog of measures “Philippines 2000”, which should bring the country political and social stability.
+Ramos announces his catalogue of measures “Philippines 2000”, which is intended to bring political and social stability to the country.

 1996

-After 26 years of civil war between the Muslim rebels and the government, Ramos and rebel leader Misuari signs a peace agreement in September.
+After 26 years of civil war between the Muslim rebels and the government, Ramos and rebel leader Misuari signed a peace agreement in September.

 1998